cloehle/docs/HACKING/index.rst

 * https://github.com/katzenpost/kimchi.git

 Kimchi is NOT a replacement for writing unit tests!
-All new code submitions MUST have unit tests.
+All new code submissions MUST have unit tests.

 Kimchi does not actually perform any tests per se.
 However it can be used to exercise your code in order to determine if it works